Pet-friendly weed killers: Use 5 household items to create a safe yard

 Unlike the other household items, cornmeal is a pre-emergent pet-safe weed killer.
 This means it will not affect mature plants, but it will stop seeds from germinating.

 As a bonus, it can also help kill ants.
-Ants will try to feed on it without being able to digest it, thus starving to death.
+Ants will try to feed on it, but cannot digest it, thus starving to death.

 Sprinkle corn gluten meal around plants to keep weeds from growing and create a weed-free yard.